« Back to course list

 Customer Feedback

-"Very knowledgable instructor." - Senior Petroleum Engineer at QatarEnergy
+"Very knowledgeable instructor." - Sr. Petroleum Engineer at QatarEnergy

 "The course is comprehensive and we discussed everything about field development." - Facilities Engineer at Frontier Oil

 "Course content was interesting and relevant to my job.
-Instructor is knowledgable and easy to interact with." - Reservoir Development Team Lead at NCOC
+Instructor is knowledgeable and easy to interact with." - Reservoir Development Team Lead at NCOC

 "I liked the clarity of the slides and the relevance of the materials." - Reservoir Engineer at Frontier Oil